-Standards team: What advice would you have for other agencies looking to adopt the Standards?
+USWDS: What advice would you have for other agencies looking to adopt the Standards?

 USAJOBS Team: First off, do it.
 Don’t delay.
 We hope folks realize that the potential upside is huge and there is no reason folks should feel they have to reinvent the wheel.
 In reality, we all have the same types of problems and there is a tipping point where adoption by a lot of groups and agencies within government will help everyone.

 Also, start small.
 If you can only adopt the typeface or color palette, go for it.
 Do you really need a special typeface?
 If not, try it out.
 See if it helps your design discussions move forward and move a bit faster.